corda/corda-docs-portal/content/en/platform/corda/4.11/community/key-concepts-vault.md

 You can see:

 * The vault's on-ledger store tracks unconsumed states.
-The node updates it internally when all participants verify and sign a [smart contract](key-concepts-smart-contracts.md) and commit a transaction to the ledger.
+The node updates it internally when all participants verify and sign a [smart contract]({{< relref "key-concepts-contracts.md" >}}) and commit a transaction to the ledger.
 * The vault “Off Ledger” store refers to additional data added by the node owner subsequent to transaction recording.
-* The vault performs fungible state spending (and in future, fungible state optimisation management including merging, splitting and re-issuance).
+* The vault performs fungible state spending (and in future, fungible state optimization management including merging, splitting and re-issuance).
 * Vault extensions represent additional custom plugin code a developer may write to query specific custom contract state attributes.
-* Customer “Off Ledger” (private store) represents internal organisational data that may be joined with the vault data to perform additional reporting or processing.
+* Customer “Off Ledger” (private store) represents internal organizational data that may be joined with the vault data to perform additional reporting or processing.
-* A [Vault Query API](api-vault-query.md) is exposed to developers using standard Corda RPC and CorDapp plugin mechanisms.
+* A [Vault Query API]({{< relref "api-vault-query.md" >}}) is exposed to developers using standard Corda RPC and CorDapp plugin mechanisms.
 * Transaction recording flows use a vault update API internally.
 * The vault database schemas are directly accessible via JDBC for customer joins and queries.